Sanremo Music Festival 2023: Sanremo Giovani 2022

-For the second time in a row, the Newcomers' section will not be included in the Festival, but a similar selection will be held to decree the six places reserved in the Big Artist section.
+For the second time in a row, the Newcomers' section was not included in the Festival, but a similar selection was held to decree the six places reserved in the Big Artist section.
 The artists competing in the new format were selected through two separate contests: Standard section and Area Sanremo.

 Standard selection

 On 26 October 2022, the RAI commission for Sanremo Music Festival 2022 announced a list of 714 acts, but only 43 artists coming from all Italian regions – excluding Basilicata and Valle d'Aosta – and from abroad were selected in the first phase.

 On 5 November 2022, the RAI commission announced the eight finalists.